JustWhit3/higgs-decay-classification/How-to guides/How_to_run_the_code.md

 ## Steps to run the code on your device
 ### 0) Download the dataset
-You first need to download the Kaggle dataset from the site: https://www.kaggle.com/c/higgs-boson/overview.
+You first need to download the Kaggle dataset from the [site](https://www.kaggle.com/c/higgs-boson/overview).

 Than move the dataset into your Home folder, and rename it as: "dataset_higgs_challenge.csv".
 ### 1) Download the file